 About this first-of-its-kind study

-The study, written by Dr Danielle McCarthy (PhD, RNutr), involved three registered Dietitians who regularly consult food-allergy patients, sampling 2,000 food products from a database of 96,141 items.
+The study, written by Dr Danielle McCarthy (PhD, RNutr), with support of Oliver Platt (Statistical Analysis Lead), involved three registered Dietitians who regularly consult food-allergy patients, sampling 2,000 food products from a database of 96,141 items.
 Each of these dietitians independently assessed the product’s information and reached a unanimous consensus on the item’s suitability.
 This consensus formed a benchmark against which the Spoon Guru Machine Learning Model was compared to, conducted by five Dietitians nominated by the British Dietetic Association.
 The BDA assisted with the recruitment of state registered dietitians for the study.

 “This study demonstrates the supportive role that evolving technologies like AI can have on health care.
 Dietitians already use assistive technology which significantly aids their practice and, in this case, clearly it can help patients who need to adapt their diets to access the broadest range of choices in a safe way”.